khalid-hussain/morals-and-behaviour/7-kinds-of-physical-beauty.md

 177. Allure is beauty of each feature regarded separately.
-But someone whose features are beautiful when considered separately can still appear cold and be without piquantness,[^mean-piquantness] charm, seductiveness, or grace.
+But someone whose features are beautiful when considered separately can still appear cold and be without piquantness,[^mean-piquant] charm, seductiveness, or grace.

-[^mean-piquantness]: _piquant_: That acts upon the mind as a piquant sauce, or the like, upon the palate;
-that stimulates or excites keen interest or curiosity; pleasantly stimulating or disquieting.

 178. Seductiveness is the aura of the visible parts; it also goes by the name of elegance and attractiveness.